act65/masters-thesis/abstraction/theory/near-optimal-representation.md

 Action abstraction groups together actions that are similar.
 For example, X and Y both yeild the state change in state,
+> Approximation perspective: we have a set of options and we want to use them to approximate the optimal policy.
+A good set of options can efficiently achieve an accurate approximation.

 ### Motivating example: Symmetric maze
 _(Some intuition behind claim 2.)_